Webvy.co

 Is Perplexity better than ChatGPT for brand visibility?

 Not exactly.
 Perplexity is more citation-forward, so source visibility is easier to inspect.
 ChatGPT is broader and can synthesize recommendations from multiple signals.
-Growth teams should track both because the same prompt can produce different competitors, sources, and recommendation logic.
+Brands should track both because the same prompt can produce different competitors, sources, and selection logic.

 Is ChatGPT better than Perplexity for brand recommendations?